jodersky/sbt-gpg/README.md

 - `project/plugins.sbt` to enable the plugin on a per-project basis
 - `~/.sbt/1.0/plugins/gpg.sbt` to enable the plugin globally

-The autoplugin "SbtGpg" will be enabled and modify the `publish` and `publishLocal` tasks to include signatures of all published artifacts.
+That's it!
+The autoplugin "SbtGpg" will now be enabled for the given project(s).
+It will modify the `publish` and `publishLocal` tasks to always include signatures of all published artifacts.

+The default configuration will pick up local GPG settings.
+See the next section to find out how to customize the plugin.

 ## Configuration